department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

     url: "/SCO_Handbook.pdf"
     description: Access revision 5.6.4, current as of September 27, 2019.
 crosslinks:
-  - heading: Resources to support students
+  - heading: Other resources to support your students
     links:
     - url: /education/how-to-apply/
       title: <b>How to apply for education benefits</b>